 People have a style.
-They are energetic, gruff, emotional or factual.
+They are energetic, gruff, emotional, or factual.
 Maybe funny.
-As you get to know somebody you learn what to expect, the consistency is what makes them comfortable to be around.
+As you get to know somebody, you learn what to expect.
+Consistency makes them comfortable to be around.

-Your business is the same way.
-Your company has a voice that it uses whenever you use words to communicate to your customer, whether it’s a brochure, your website, or a Youtube video.
+This is also true for your business.
+Your company has a brand voice that it uses whenever you use words to communicate to your customer, whether it’s a brochure, your website, or a Youtube video.
 While any business is made up of people, each unique, your company voice is what makes people gravitate towards or away from you.

-- More people write and speak on behalf of the company; and
+- More people write and speak on behalf of the company.

-When this happens it is time to define your company voice.
+When these happen it is time to define your brand voice.

 The Brand Voice Scale